Talk-With-Us/Talk-With-Us/README.md

 This code assumes that you're using PNPM as your package manager; if you're using NPM or Yarn, you can replace `pnpm` with `npm` or `yarn` as needed.

-## Usage 🚀

-1. 📁 Upload a PDF document by clicking the "Choose File" button.

-2. ⏳ Wait for the document to be processed and indexed.

-3. 🔍 Enter your query in the "Query" field and click "Submit" to retrieve relevant information from the indexed documents.

-4. 💬 The chat history will display your queries and the responses from the indexed documents.

-Feel free to explore and interact with the application to efficiently search and retrieve information from your PDF documents.

 ## Contributing 🤝